Protect-Democracy/representabot/README.md

 See [AWS documentation](https://docs.aws.amazon.com/index.html) for more details on setting up AWS.
 You’ll need to look at [Lambda](https://docs.aws.amazon.com/lambda/) and [S3](https://docs.aws.amazon.com/s3/) in particular.

+I also need access to a Twitter account and their developer API.
+This comes in the form of four tokens: a consumer key, a consumer secret, an access token, and an access token secret.
+You can generate these for me from the [Twitter Developer Platform](https://developer.twitter.com).

+Finally, I also require access to US Census data via their [Census API](https://www.census.gov/data/developers.html).
+You can [request a key](https://api.census.gov/data/key_signup.html) from the [US Census website](https://www.census.gov).

 ### Configuration
 I use environment variables to run, which can be set in the AWS Lambda setup.
 Here's what I need.
 (See `env.sample` in the repo as well)